anodynos/is_file_in/readme.md

   isFileIn('includedFile.ext', specs) //true

   isFileIn('DRAFTFile.ext', specs) // false
-}

 ```

-See the specs for more examples.
+See the [specs](https://github.com/anodynos/is_file_in/blob/master/source/spec/isFileIn-spec.coffee) for more examples.

 # License